About the Charles F. Cummings New Jersey Information Center

 For 1989-present, the Star Ledger is full-text searchable in the room (spotty for early years).
 A death notice index is also available through the early 2000s.

-The New Jersey Periodical Index includes information appearing in regional and local new Jersey magazines from approximately 1950-2000.
+The New Jersey Periodical Index includes articles from regional and local new Jersey magazines from approximately 1950-2000.

 Only certain recent documents appear in our catalog.
 A comprehensive search of documents must be done via a card file in the library.